keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 Compactors up and down based on load.
 But the question remained how to do that.
 Probably the best metric to use for scaling the Compactors is the size of the external compaction queue.
-Another possible solution is to take the DataNode CPU usage into account somehow.
-We found that in scaling up the Compactors based on their CPU usage we likely overloaded the DataNodes.
+Another possible solution is to take the DataNode utilization into account somehow.
+We found that in scaling up the Compactors based on their CPU usage we could overload DataNodes.
+Once DataNodes were overwhelmed, compactors CPU would drop and the number of pods would naturally scale down.

 To use custom metrics you would need to get the metrics from Accumulo into a metrics store that has a [metrics adapter][4].
-One possible solution, available in Hadoop 3.3.0, is to use Prometheus, the [Prometheus Adapter][5], and enable the Hadoop PrometheusMetricsSink added in https://issues.apache.org/jira/browse/HADOOP-16398 to expose the custom queue size metrics.
+One possible solution, available in Hadoop 3.3.0, is to use Prometheus, the [Prometheus Adapter][5], and enable the Hadoop PrometheusMetricsSink added in [HADOOP-16398](https://issues.apache.org/jira/browse/HADOOP-16398) to expose the custom queue size metrics.
 This seemed like the right solution, but it also seemed like a lot of work that was outside the scope of this blog post.
 Ultimately we decided to take the simplest approach - use the native Kubernetes metrics-server and